Nathaliegerke/blog/_posts/2018-03-29-Cupcake heaven.markdown

 ---

-title: Cupcake heaven
+title: Cupcake Heaven

 ---

-<p>If you ever in Georgetown in Washington D.C., looking for cupcake heaven, Baked and Wired is the place to go!
+<p>If you ever in Georgetown in Washington D.C., looking for cupcake heaven – Baked and Wired is the place to go!
 They even have gluten free ones.</p>